jgogstad/burrito-book-addendum/README.md

 >
 > Excerpt From: Paul Chiusano Rúnar Bjarnason.
 “Functional Programming in Scala” [9].

-Algebras without laws doesn't really make sense, but the term has stuck in the Scala community so we'll use it here as well <footnote-1>.
+Algebras without laws doesn't really make sense, but the term has stuck in the Scala community so we'll use it here as well <footnote 1>.

  Programs are expressed by combing the syntax, for example: